Savannah Truck Accident Lawyers

 - Distracted driving.
 Truck driving is a long and tedious occupation.
 Drivers often make the mistake of thinking that tasks like talking on a cellphone, eating, or playing CDs or DVDs will relieve the tedium.
 They’re wrong.
 Distracted driving kills other drivers, passengers, and pedestrians.
 Drivers who text and drive or use GPS systems that require the driver to take his/eyes off the road are a serious threat to the driving public.

 - Driving while intoxicated.
 Drunk drivers are the worst threat to other vehicles.
 There is no excuse for driving while intoxicated.
 Drunk drivers cross into other lanes of traffic, disobey traffic safety laws, and are a menace to other drivers.
 Our Savannah truck accident attorneys hold drunk truck drivers accountable for the deaths and injuries they cause.
-We also bring claims against truck owners who failed to supervise the driver and taverns that knowingly served a trucker who was drunk.
+We also bring claims against truck owners who failed to supervise the driver and establishments that knowingly served a trucker who was drunk.

 - Secure shipping loads.
 The need for profit cannot come at the expense of driver safety.
 Truck shipments must be securely loaded so they will not spill.
 Overloaded trucks and unsecure loads can make the truck more difficult to control.
 Spills can cause multiple tragedies as trucks veer off the road and collide into other vehicles as they attempt to avoid the spill.